Blue Heron Paper Company: Restoration

 After the paper mill's closure in 2011, the joining of 4 local governments (the City of Oregon City, Metro, Clackamas County and the Governor's Regional Solutions Team) formed the Willamette Falls Legacy Project.
 This project was meant to survey the existing site and begin planning for redevelopment.
 In 2014 the group came to an agreement about the future of the project, and proposed to create a riverwalk in the place of the old mill.
 This proposal was expected to restore the surrounding environment, and create 1480 permanent jobs in the area.

 In 2019, the Confederated Tribes of Grand Ronde purchased the site of the mill for $15.25 million.
 The Tribes of Grand Ronde brought forth their own proposal for the redevelopment of the site, and began communications with Willamette Falls Legacy Project.
 This budding partnership gained interest from the Willamette Falls Trust, which is a non-profit which represents four confederated tribes (Confederated Tribes of the Umatilla Indian Reservation, Confederated Tribes of Siletz Indians, Yakama Nation and Confederated Tribes of Warm Springs) who have history within the falls.
 By 2021, all three independent groups had formed an official partnership to redevelop the site of the mill.

 In 2022, upset with the lack of any real progress on the redevelopment, the Confederated Tribes of Grand Ronde pulled out of the partnership.
+In May 2026, the Confederated Tribes of Grand Ronde broke ground on infrastructure for a mixed use development on the site, named tumwata village.